THE SEASON OF LENT

 WE DARE TO HOPE Lent Study Group: Our Lent Study Group focuses on the virtue of Christian Hope.
 Looking at five episodes in the life of Jesus with beautiful reflections and prayers by a group of Dominican Sisters, this is a national programme published by the Bishops’ Conference of England and Wales and everyone is welcome to attend.
 It will run for five weeks from Tuesday March 18th starting at 11.00am in St. Joseph’s hall.
 Meetings will last around 75 mins

-The programme will continue Monday week on the 2nd June at 7 pm . our subject on this occasion will be the Sacrament of Baptism.
+ADULT FORMATION / RCIA: The programme will continue this Monday, 23rd June at 7 pm .
+We continue our subject of the Sacrament of the Most Holy Eucharist.
 Everyone is welcome to attend (those under 18 need to have a parent or guardian with them).

 ROSARY CIRCLE FOR PRIESTLY VOCATIONS As we enter into the month of June there is a new ‘Rosary Circle Chart’ on the noticeboard, to encourage us all to pray for vocations to the Priesthood.
 The ‘Chart’ lists the 20 decades of the Rosary and a number of columns for people to put their initial or a tick in a box to indicate they will commit to praying the particular decade each day for the month of June, and hopefully, this will create a number of ‘circles’ praying for this intention.
 This is a very simple spiritual exercise many of us could join in with; at least 20 people praying one decade of the Rosary each day, so the whole of the Rosary is prayed for this particular intention, thus creating a ‘Rosary Circle’.
 Let it be said, however, that anyone can join the Rosary Circles at any time.
 PLEASE BE PART OF A ROSARY CIRCLE PRAYING FOR PRIESTLY VOCATIONS FROM THE PARISH!
 Thank you.
 Prayer for vocations to the Priesthood: ( Dropped in through the presbytery letter box, so a ‘thankyou’ to the courier) God our Father, look in love upon our homes, our families and our communities.
 Raise up from amongst us worthy priests to preach the Gospel to all people, to minister at your altar and care for your flock.
 Fill us with your Holy Spirit and make us faithful and inspiring witnesses to your Kingdom.
 We ask this through Christ our Lord.
 Amen